ayandeephazra/Software_Coursework_Archive/p2b/p3a.md

 ## Overview
 In this assignment, we will expand the implementation of a simple account-based blockchain system.

+### Updates:
+ - You are supposed to create a State::history() method as well.
+Check post 79 on Piazza.

 ### A consortium setting
 ### Background
 In class, we have looked at systems that use Nakomoto consensus using Proof of Work.
 This is one of the primary